Siblings Hands: Dung, Michelle and Kevin.

 Founder & Owner

 Starting with her own family tree, Michelle has 20+ years of research and reconnecting families on her resume.
+She has found and reconnected dozens of families who were from Adoptions and Amerasians.

 In her professional life, Michelle is a Graphic Designer, Website Developer, and Digital Marketing Specialist.